shd101wyy/Simple/README.md

 #### Component Lifecycle
 1. `init()`
-Called only once before the element is rendered.
+Invoked only once before the element is rendered.
 You should put all your initialization here.

 2. `componentDidMount`
-Called only once immediately after the element is rendered.
+Invoked only once immediately after the element is rendered.

 3. `componentWillUpdate`
-Called every time when `state` or `props` is updated or `forceUpdate` is called.
+Invoked every time when `state` or `props` is updated or `forceUpdate` is called.
 This is not called for the initial render.

 4. `componentDidUpdate`
-Called immediately after the element is done with updating rendering.
+Invoked immediately after the element is done with updating rendering.
 This is not called for the initial render.

+5. `componentWillUnmount`
+Invoked immediately before a component is unmounted from the DOM.

 #### Use wrapped native DOM elements
 ```html